syncfusion-content/winui-docs/winui/Slider/track.md

 ---
 layout: post
-title: Track features in Syncfusion WinUI Slider
+title: Track in WinUI Slider control | Syncfusion
-description: This section explains about how to customize the appearance of the track in Syncfusion WinUI Slider.
+description: Learn about Track support in Syncfusion WinUI Slider control and more details.
 platform: WinUI
 control: SfSlider
 documentation: ug
 ---

-# Track Features in Syncfusion WinUI Slider
+# Track in WinUI Slider

 This section explains how to customize the track in the slider.